lars-t-hansen/moz-sandbox/sab/waitNonblocking.md

 Author: Lars T Hansen (lhansen@mozilla.com) / April 20, 2017

+## Synopsis and background

-We provide a new API, `Atomics.waitNonblocking`, that an agent can use to wait on a shared memory location without blocking.
-Notably this API is useful in agents whose [[CanBlock]] attribute is `false`, such as the main thread of a browser document, but the API is not restricted to such agents.
+We provide a new API, `Atomics.waitNonblocking`, that an agent can use to wait on a shared memory location (to later be awoken by some agent calling `Atomics.wake` on that location) without blocking.
+Notably this API is useful in agents whose [[CanBlock]] attribute is `false`, such as the main thread of a web browser document, but the API is not restricted to such agents.

 The API is promise-based.
 Very high performance is *not* a requirement, but good performance is.

-Prior history: This API has been proposed several times before, indeed it was in early drafts of the shared memory proposal under the name `Atomics.futexWaitCallback`.

-Rationale: This API was not included in ES2017 so as to simplify the initial API of shared memory and atomics, but it is a desirable API for smooth integration of shared memory into the idiom of ECMAScript.
-A simple polyfill is possible but a native implementation will likely have much better performance than the polyfill.
+This API was not included in ES2017 so as to simplify the initial API of shared memory and atomics, but it is a desirable API for smooth integration of shared memory into the idiom of ECMAScript as used in web browsers.
+A simple polyfill is possible but a native implementation will likely have much better performance (both memory footprint and execution time) than the polyfill.

+Examples of usage: see waitNonblocking.html in this directory.

+Prior history: Related APIs have been proposed before, indeed one variant was in early drafts of the shared memory proposal under the name `Atomics.futexWaitCallback`.

 ## Synopsis